edx/jenkins-job-dsl/README.md

 ### Gotchas

 1: As of this writing Tools Jenkins has not been upgraded to Jenkins 2 and does not support pipelines.
-2: As of this writing our Build and Data Engineering instances define credentials globally and do not use seed jobs that deploy jobs into separate folders with separate credentials.
+2: As of this writing our Data Engineering instance defines credentials globally and does not use seed jobs that deploy jobs into separate folders with separate credentials.
-3: We want to reduce the number of git checkouts so that our jobs can still run when Github is down, especially for jobs that are triggered frequently.
+3: We want to reduce the number of git checkouts so that our jobs can still run when GitHub is down, especially for jobs that are triggered frequently.